 Product Owner

 Owns the product backlog.
-Prioritises features based on business value and stakeholder feedback.
+Prioritises features based on business value and stakeholder input.
 Defines acceptance criteria.
-Represents the customer voice to the development team.
-The Product Owner makes decisions about what gets built — not the Scrum Master or management.
+Represents the customer to the development team.
+The Product Owner decides what gets built.
+Not the Scrum Master.
+Not management.
+The Product Owner.
+This is a point many students miss in the exam.

 🛡️